kubernetes/kops/docs/cli/kops_create_cluster.md

       --master-security-groups stringSlice   Add precreated additional security groups to masters.
       --master-size string                   Set instance size for masters --master-tenancy string                The tenancy of the master group on AWS.
 Can either be default or dedicated.
-      --master-zones stringSlice             Zones in which to run masters (must be an odd number) --model string                         Models to apply (separate multiple models with commas) (default "config,proto,cloudup")
+      --master-volume-size int32             Set instance volume size (in GB) for masters --master-zones stringSlice             Zones in which to run masters (must be an odd number) --model string                         Models to apply (separate multiple models with commas) (default "config,proto,cloudup")
       --network-cidr string                  Set to override the default network CIDR